tutagomes/arduino_soundboard/README.md

 # Arduino Soundboard (arduino_soundboard)

-A simple soundboard and macro
+A simple soundboard and macro electron app

 ## Install the dependencies
 ```bash